-Abstract: In this paper, I construct a new dataset on the dynamic ownership of firms by tracking the M&A transactions among acquirers and targets that are either public or private.
-I then merge the firm dynamic ownership panel onto the USPTO patent database to obtain novel data on the dynamic ownership of patents by firms.
-Using this data, I document the importance of acquisitions of private targets in driving the growth of the acquirers and the rise in corporate concentration.
-My empirical analysis reveals three channels through which firms grow via acquisition: (i) acquirers develop more innovations based on the patents of their target firms after acquisition; (ii) acquirers use acquisitions of innovative targets as an explorative tool to build their strength in new technology fields; (iii) acquisitions can shield acquirers' innovations from becoming technologically obsolete.
+Abstract: In this paper, I seek to understand how the interaction between large acquirers and small targets shapes the dynamics of upper tail firm size inequality via acquisition and innovation.
+Empirically, I compile a new dataset which tracks the dynamic ownership of firms that are either public or private, together with their patents, either developed in-house or obtained via acquisitions.
+Using this new data, I identify three innovation channels through which acquisition drives firm growth: (i) acquirers develop more innovations based on the patents of their target firms after acquisition; (ii) acquirers use acquisitions of innovative targets as an explorative tool to build their strength in new areas; (iii) acquisitions can shield acquirers' innovations from becoming technologically obsolete.
 I then examine the implications of these innovation mechanisms on upper tail firm size inequality - in terms of both stationary distribution and transition dynamics - using a range of firm random growth models.
 Utilizing the mathematical tool "Green's function", I find that acquisitions give rise to higher inequality among top firms (i.e., superstar firms are even bigger) in the stationary firm size distribution.
 Furthermore, I adapt the "heat kernel" in PDE theory and introduce a new and stronger measure for the speed of convergence in distributions - uniform convergence - to find that acquisitions by top firms can lead to a faster rise in inequality at the upper tail of firm size distributions.